Plus17/sergiovp/_posts/2022-01-19-how-to-build-a-flexible-api-client-in-elixir.markdown

 end
 ```

-## Build a custom API client
+## 2 Build a custom API client

 Sometimes you want/need to do it yourself in a library way :).
-In this case you can follow the pattern talked in the [Goth redesign](https://dashbit.co/blog/goth-redesign).
+In this case you can follow the pattern mentioned in the [Goth redesign](https://dashbit.co/blog/goth-redesign).

-Use an HTTP client contract:
+### Use an HTTP client contract:
 Using behaviours you can define a contract for the HTTP client.
 With this contract you can implement the contract and use the HTTP client library that you want:

 ```elixir